giantswarm/sloth-app/README.md

 ## Rule management

-Sloth allow the creation of PrometheusRules CR as well as plain prometheus rules and can run as an operator in a Kubernetes cluster (for the PrometheusRules CR).
+Sloth allow to create PrometheusRules CR as well as plain prometheus rules and can run as an operator in a Kubernetes cluster (for the PrometheusRules CR).
 It also provides a CLI tool for plain prometheus rules.

 ### Rule configuration